Legal

 Charges means all amounts payable in connection with the Services, including freight, customs, duty, GST, taxes, levies, port charges, terminal charges, shipping line charges, airline charges, cartage, storage, detention, demurrage, handling, inspection, treatment, fumigation, documentation, administration fees, legal costs and third-party charges.

-CODEX Freight, Company, we, us or our means CODEX FREIGHT PTY LTD ACN 697 941 683 and, where the context allows, its officers, employees, agents, contractors, subcontractors and representatives.
+Codex Freight, Company, we, us or our means Codex Freight and, where the context allows, its officers, employees, agents, contractors, subcontractors and representatives.

-Container means any container, reefer container, trailer, flat rack, pallet, stillage, tank container, cage, unit load device, equipment or transport unit used for Goods.
+Container means any container, trailer, flat rack, pallet, stillage, tank, cage, unit load device, equipment or transport unit used for Goods.

 Customer means the person or entity requesting, booking, accepting, using or paying for Services, including any consignor, consignee, importer, exporter, shipper, receiver, owner, agent or person with an interest in the Goods.